sagemath/trac_to_gh/Issue 5450.md

 # Issue 5450: plotting a vector as a point plots a sphere, not a point

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5450

 Original creator: jason